AdobeDocs/commerce-merchant-services.en/help/product-recommendations/create.md

 ![Recommendation unit](assets/unit.png)
 _Recommendation unit_

 When you activate the recommendation unit, Adobe Commerce starts to [collect data](workspace.md) to measure impressions, views, clicks, and so on.
-The Product Recommendations table displays the metrics for each recommendation unit to help you make informed business decisions.
+The [!DNL Product Recommendations] table displays the metrics for each recommendation unit to help you make informed business decisions.

 1. On the _Admin_ sidebar, go to **Marketing** > _Promotions_ > **Product Recommendations** to display the _Product Recommendations_ workspace.